Love chess? Improve your chess now with chess lessons!

 Electrical - Electronic Technology Diploma

-My most successful student is FIDE Candidate Master Rohan Talukdar who recently at the age of 11 became a CFC master.
+My most successful student is FIDE Master Rohan Talukdar who at the age of 11 became a CFC master.
+Recently he had his first International Master Norm in Philadelphia.
+He needs two more to achieve the title of International Master from FIDE, the World Chess Federation.
 It would not surprise me if he becomes a grandmaster.
-His rating is higher than mine at the moment.
 I am proud of him and his accomplishments but am even prouder that he also has students of his own so he is spreading his chess knowledge.

 Who am I?